When you hire a car / van / motorhome

 based car hire insurance providers.
 These specialists

-in the UK, Europe, USA or other destinations worldwide.
+rentals in the UK, Europe, USA or other destinations

 They

-interest if you rent cars frequently.
-An annual policy
+of special interest if you rent cars frequently.

 These

-makes of car such as sports or vintage models or very
+exotic makes of car such as sports or vintage models

 You